AdguardTeam/AdguardKnowledgeBase/pages/02.general/05.how-to-create-your-own-ad-filters/docs.en.md

 Exceptions can disable some rules on particular domains.
 They are very similar to usual exception rules, but instead of `##` you have to use `#@#`.

-For example, there is a rule in the filter:
+For example, there is a rule in filter:
 ```
 ##.textad
 ```